 ‘Sorry.
 I didn’t mean to remind you.’

-‘That’s ok, Harry.
+‘That’s okay, Harry.
 You weren’t the one responsible.
 I blame Olive Hornby more than him, anyway.’
 Myrtle’s face twisted into a grimace.
 ‘Stupid Horny, she got me killed.’

 Harry pursed his lips at the slimy pipe.
-‘I forgot about that.
+‘I forgot about how dirty it is.
 Honestly, where’s Dobby when you actually need him?’
 He sighed.
 ‘Probably out somewhere trying to harm or grievously injure another innocent child.’

 ‘There are steps, you know.’
-Myrtle hovered over the entrance and peering into the pipe.
+Myrtle hovered over the entrance and peered into the pipe.
 ‘The red-haired girl who spoke in his voice made steps.’

 He spared the brown sludge a long look.
 ‘Definitely worth trying.
 Stairs.‘